Shina24zz/Second-GUI-Project-Calculator-/README.md

 # Second-GUI-Project-Calculator-
-I have been trying to pick up java GUI using Java swing and I am still learnining hopefelly I dont slack off lol,I present to you The Calculator
+I have been trying to pick up java GUI using Java swing and I am still learnining hopefelly I dont slack off lol, I present to you The Calculator - shina24zz

 **Overview**